carpentries/amy/docs/users_guide/community_index.md

 ## User profiles

 The Carpentries can maintain the following information about individuals in our program.
-Any of the following can be updated directly by the individual, except for *email* and *GitHub username* as these two fields are used for login.  *Personal (first) name* is the only required field.
+Any of the following can be updated directly by the individual, except for *email* and *GitHub username* as these two fields are used for login.

 * Personal (first) name
 * Middle name